ARISE-Initiative/robosuite/docs/_sources/modules/controllers.rst

 ***********************

 Third-party controllers integrate custom or external control algorithms into robosuite.
 Examples include https://github.com/kevinzakka/mink.
-We provide an example of adding a third part controller in https://robosuite.ai/docs/tutorials/add_controller.html.
+We provide an example of adding a third-party controller in https://robosuite.ai/docs/tutorials/add_controller.html.

 Workflow of Loading Configs